geopython/pywps/docs/pywps.rst

 .. todo::

-    * how are thigs organised
+    * how are thnigs organised
     * storage
     * dblog
     * relationship to grass gis